MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ![Animation of summoning the Call window.](media/call-summon.gif "Animation of summoning the Call window")

 Need to open another guide?
-Just summon the Main menu again, and then select the **Work activity** button.
+Just summon the Main menu again, and select the **Work activity** button, and then select the guide you want to open.

 ![Animation of opening the Main menu and selecting Work activity button.](media/1-Handed.gif "Animation of opening the Main menu and selecting the Work activity button")